lamastex/dockerDev/README.md

-ctrl-b c  # to create a new window (much better than creating a new tab in shell even when working locally without tmux) ctrl-b x  # to delete ctrl-b l  # to switch to the previous window - very useful for laternating between two windows in a tmux session
+ctrl-b c  # to create a new window (much better than creating a new tab in shell even when working locally without tmux) ctrl-b x  # to delete ctrl-b l  # to switch to the previous window - very useful for laternating between two windows in a tmux session ctrl-b [  # to be able to scroll using arrow keys within the window - especially non-visible history of commands and output in window
 ```